daniyal-rahman/CROcashi/scripts/README.md

 # Scripts Directory

-This directory contains operational scripts for the CROcashi system.
-Test and debug scripts have been moved to `tests/scripts/`.
+This directory contains **core operational scripts** for the CROcashi system.
+All test, debug, and development scripts have been moved to `tests/scripts/`.

 ## Core Operational Scripts